From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Universal control

-with $1\leq k\leq N$, respectively, implying that $u_k$ and $u_k^*$ are dynamical invariants.
-Then the system trajectories in the complex phase space $(a_k,a_k^*)$ as well as the exact solutions to the Hamilton's canonical equations~(\ref{HamEq}) can be derived by the inverse transformation of Eq.~(\ref{TransR}).
-Representative examples for time-modulating classical single- and double-mode systems are shown in Supplementary material (SM)~\ref{UCCone}.
+In Appendix~\ref{UCCone}, we demonstrate the construction of the dynamical invariants for time-modulating classical single- and double-mode systems by properly setting the parameters in the original Hamiltonian $H(\vec{a},\vec{a}^*,t)$.
+Consequently, the system trajectories in the complex phase space $(a_k,a_k^*)$ as well as the exact solutions to the Hamilton's canonical equations~(\ref{HamEq}) can be obtained by the inverse transformation of Eq.~(\ref{TransR}).